 - Think about your loved one's preferences.
 What kind of music does your loved one enjoy?
 What music evokes memories of happy times in his or her life?
 Involve family and friends by asking them to suggest songs or make playlists.

 - Set the mood.
 To calm your loved one during mealtime or a morning hygiene routine, play music or sing a song that's soothing.
-When you'd like to boost your loved one's mood, use faster paced music.
+When you'd like to boost your loved one's mood, use more upbeat or faster paced music.

 - Avoid overstimulation.
 When playing music, eliminate competing noises.
 Turn off the TV.
 Shut the door.
 Set the volume based on your loved one's hearing ability.
 Opt for music that isn't interrupted by commercials, which can cause confusion.

 - Encourage movement.
 Help your loved one to clap along or tap his or her feet to the beat.
-If possible, dance with your loved one.
+If possible, consider dancing with your loved one.

 - Pay attention to your loved one's response.
 If your loved one seems to enjoy particular songs, play them often.
 If your loved one reacts negatively to a particular song or type of music, choose something else.

-Keep in mind that music might not affect your loved one's behavior or quality of life and that further research on music and Alzheimer's disease is needed.
+Keep in mind that music might not affect your loved one's cognitive status or quality of life.
+Further research to better understand the precise effects of music and Alzheimer's disease is needed.